pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/MigratingTo1.5.md

 )
 ```

-However, as of 1.5 of the Composable Architecture, the version of
+However, as of version 1.5 of the Composable Architecture, the version of
 ``ComposableArchitecture/Store/scope(state:action:)-9iai9`` that takes two closures is deprecated.
 Instead, you are to use the version of ``ComposableArchitecture/Store/scope(state:action:)-90255``
 that takes a key path for the `state` argument, and a case key path for the `action` argument.